rfo909/RForth/README.md

 put all numeric constants as a list of 2-byte values, and refer to these by opcodes 128-255.
 So now any numeric constant is pushed on the stack using a single byte.

+This means the number of unique tags plus the number of unique symbols ("non-space strings"), plus the number of unique numeric constants in the code, must not exceed 127.

 CFT interpreter
 ---------------